omgaikwad08/omgaikwad08.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello!
-Appreciate taking time to view my portfolio.
+Thank you for taking the time to view my portfolio.

 I am currently working full-time as a Robotics Systems Engineer at <a href = "https://celltrio.com/"> Celltrio </a> in Fremont, CA.